acelinkio/argocd-homelab/docs/setup.md

 ```
 homelab                        # vault used for containing secrets
 ├── sso                        # secret used for configuring sso
-├── stringreplacesecret        # secret used for basic string replacement by ArgoCD Vault Plugin
 └── $namespace                 # secret dedicated for each namespace
 ```